huilam/hl-doc-extractor-pdf/README.md

-A simple, lightweight Java PDF extractor based on PDFBox: https://pdfbox.apache.org/index.html
+A simple, lightweight (5Mb) Java PDF extractor based on PDFBox.